 I even wandered around my parents house recording ambient sounds, recording the BT phone ringing, dial tone, announcements with a sense of archival, saving all these sounds for later…

-And so, as all good things must come to an end, in the 1990s it seemed like newer digital recordable formats like Minidisc or DAT (or even DCC) might kill the analogue compact cassette but even those were quickly superseded by “computer audio” file-formats like MP3/FLAC and recordable/re-writable CD, DVD & SD cards.
-Streaming services and the now ubiquitous smartphone means that instant access to high-quality entire audio catalogues are the norm…
+And so, as all good things must come to an end, in the 1990s it seemed like newer digital recordable formats like Minidisc or DAT (or even DCC) might kill the analogue compact cassette but even those were quickly superseded by “computer audio” file-formats like MP3/FLAC and recordable/re-writable CD, DVD, SD cards and the iPod!
+Streaming services and the now ubiquitous smartphone mean that instant access to high-quality entire audio catalogues are the norm…

 But….
 Compact Cassette – I still ❤ you 😍